SubhadityaMukherjee/AI-knowledge-base/docs/Conductance.md

 - conductance to understand the importance of a hidden unit to the prediction for a specific input, or over a set of inputs
 - We evaluate the effectiveness of conductance in multiple ways, including theoretical properties, ablation studies, and a feature selection task
 - Inception network over ImageNet data, and a sentiment analysis network over reviews
-- Informally, the conductance of a hidden unit of a deep network is the flow of Integrated Gradients' attribution via this hidden unit
+- Informally, the conductance of a hidden unit of a deep network is the flow of [[Integrated Gradients]]' attribution via this hidden unit
-- The key idea behind conductance is to decompose the computation of Integrated Gradients via the chain rule
+- The key idea behind conductance is to decompose the computation of [[Integrated Gradients]] via the chain rule

 ## Conductance
-- Integrated Gradients produces attributions for base features
+- [[Integrated Gradients]] produces attributions for base features
 - There is a natural way to 'lift' these attributions to a neuron in a hidden layer.
 Consider a specific neuron y in a hidden layer of a network
 - $$F:R^{n} \rightarrow [0,1]$$ represents a deep network.
 - $x \in R^{n}$ is input, $x' \in R^{n}$ is baseline input